n3554/n3554/technical_specification/parallelism.4.algorithms.md

 ### `ExecutionPolicy` algorithm overloads {#parallel.alg.overloads}

 1. Parallel algorithms coexist alongside their sequential counterparts as overloads distinguished by a formal template parameter named `ExecutionPolicy`.
-This template parameter corresponds to the parallel algorithm's first function parameter.
+   This template parameter corresponds to the parallel algorithm's first function parameter, whose type is `ExecutionPolicy&&`.

 2. Unless otherwise specified, the semantics of `ExecutionPolicy` algorithm overloads are identical to their overloads without.